Go Back Email Link

 • Boil water.
 Bring a separate pot of water to a boil.
 Later, this will be used to fill the jars back up.

 • Remove bubbles.
-Remove the bubbles from the jars using a debubbler, plastic knife, or wooden chopstick.
+Remove the bubbles from the jars using a debubbler, a plastic knife, or a wooden chopstick.

 • Prepare jars.
 Fill the jars back up with boiling water (from that separate pot earlier) so they have a 1-inch headspace.
 Clean the rims of the jars with a clean, moist towel.
 Place the lids and rings on the jars, tightening them until they are fingertip-tight.